30986705154_431a6afc43_k.jpg

 Computational Ethics lab

 The University of Vermont (UVM) Computational Ethics Lab is a research group located in the Vermont Complex Systems Center.
 Our team brings together a post-disciplinary group of researchers, faculty, and students working in complex systems, data science, mathematics, computer science, and philosophy.
 This research group works to gain a deeper understanding of the ethical impacts of modern socio-technological systems.
-Research areas include: multi-level data ethics, privacy, group decision theory, AI Ethics, distributed consent, and network structure and dynamics of data flow.

-SELECTED papers & science communication
+FEATURED papers & science communication

 More Data Types More Problems

 A Temporal Analysis of Complexity, Stability, and Sensitivity in Privacy Policies.
-Juniper Lovato, Philip Mueller, Parisa Suchdev, Peter S. Dodds.
+Authors: Juniper Lovato, Philip Mueller, Parisa Suchdev, Peter S. Dodds.
 IIn 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT 23), June 2023, Chicago, USA.
 [Link]

 PII Lexicon